Call our office today for your complimentary evaluation at 916-924-8970.

 How do I schedule my next appointment?

 Simply call our practice!
-Our front desk team will be happy to help schedule your next appointment at your convenience.
-If you are a new patient or have been referred to our practice, please let us know and we will provide you with all of the information you need.
+Everyone at our front desk will be happy to help schedule your next appointment at a time and date that fits your availability.
+Please let us know if you’re coming due to a referral, and we will provide you with all of the information you need.